HwWobbe/WipHww/README.md

 * * Observations implicate the Covid effects / reduced buyer experienced staff
 * * * April's 7 was darker than March's 29
 * push for resolution of the Save issue.
-* * Bags may allow personalization
+* * myBags may allow personalization
 * * myCookies may be a viable alternative
 * Services (Admin/tech/ for types of users) are needed
 * * central Authority